gitond/graph_alg_test_env/README.md

 | 9  | SmlND  | Dijkstra  |   | Rectangles16  |
 | 10  | CHDij  | Dijkstra  |   | CH  |

+#### Assets

+This project uses the open-source font "Liberation Mono" by Red Hat Inc. The font's license allows it's usage and redistributionas long as the font itself or parts of it aren't sold.
+The original license of the font is included in the assets/fonts/ library

 #### Academic sources

 Academic sources used in this project will be displayed here.